 - Pollinator Pocket Plantings: A space as small as 10 sq. ft. can serve as pollinator habitat.
 Native pocket plantings are small clusters of native flowers and grasses that can provide places for pollinators to rest and feed from spring through fall.
 This practice is recommended for new gardeners.
-Pocket plantings can have different variations such as rain gardens, shoreline plantings and boulevard plantings (associated construction costs, like excavation and soil disposal, are not reimbursable, but plants and mulch are).
-The Eligible Expenses and Acceptable Vegetation Fact Sheet has more details on reimbursable items. - Beneficial Trees and Shrubs: Groupings of trees and shrubs can offer nesting areas, overwintering habitat and early-season food sources for pollinators.
+Pocket plantings can have different variations such as rain gardens, shoreline plantings and boulevard plantings.
+The Eligible Expenses Guide has more details on reimbursable items. - Beneficial Trees and Shrubs: Groupings of trees and shrubs can offer nesting areas, overwintering habitat and early-season food sources for pollinators.
 Beneficial native species include willows, American basswood trees, raspberry bushes and black chokeberry.
-This practice is recommended for new and intermediate gardeners.

-- Pollinator Lawns: Species such as Dutch white clover, creeping thyme, and self heal are seeded into fine fescue lawns to create a landscape that maintains the aesthetics and recreation associated with a traditional lawn, while providing high-quality forage for pollinators. - Pollinator Meadows: Large plantings of diverse native plants provide habitat and water-quality benefits.
+This practice is recommended for new and intermediate gardeners. - Pollinator Lawns: Species such as Dutch white clover, creeping thyme, and self heal are seeded into fine fescue lawns to create a landscape that maintains the aesthetics and recreation associated with a traditional lawn, while providing high-quality forage for pollinators.
+Establishing pollinator lawns from seed takes time (sometimes more than one season) and requires diligent watering as seed establishes. - Pollinator Meadows: Large plantings of diverse native plants provide habitat and water-quality benefits.
 Pollinator meadows require additional planning and maintenance; they're recommended for experienced gardeners.